khanhuitse05/assistant-estimation/README.md

 ## Examples

-See `prompts/sample-inputs/payment-app-requirement.md` for a complete example requirement, and `prompts/sample-outputs/` for corresponding breakdowns, estimates, and stories.
+See `sample-outputs.md` for a complete example estimation output including feature breakdown, effort estimates, and user stories for a mobile payment application.